-This verse is part of the narrative of Judah's kings, specifically addressing Teaching God's law brings blessing and security.
+This verse is part of the narrative of Judah's kings, specifically addressing God's mercy even to the worst sinner who truly repents.
 The Chronicler's theological perspective emphasizes immediate divine retribution-kings who seek God prosper, while those who forsake Him face judgment.
 This pattern provides instruction for the post-exilic community on the conditions for God's blessing.